 11. Right-click the Default Domain Policy GPO, and then click Edit.

-12. In the Group Policy Management Console (GPMC), go to Computer Configuration > Windows Settings > Security Settings and then click Public Key Policies.
+12. In the Group Policy Management Console (GPMC), go to Computer Configuration > Policies > Windows Settings > Security Settings and then click Public Key Policies.

 13. Right-click the Trusted Root Certification Authorities store and click Import and follow the steps in the Certificate Import Wizard to import the certificate that from Symantec Encryption Management Server.